ctrueden/ctrueden.github.io/_pages/deus/Questionnaire.md

--=Character Questionnaire=-
+---
+layout: page
+title: Character Questionnaire
+permalink: /deus/Questionnaire
+category: deus
+---
 Please complete the following requirements when developing your character concept on your private character page.
 It will help the GMs to understand your character better.

-!!!General character information
+### General character information

 Please provide a detailed overview of your character.
 I've listed some ideas for discussion topics below, but please don't feel limited by them in any way.
 Write about the things that make your character interesting and worth playing.